electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/understandingrange/_index.md

 So assume you have an e-tron 55 with 86.5kWh battery and you have charged it to 100%.

 If your average consumption was 25kWh/100 on the previous trips, the range indicator, or GOM (guessometer) that many calls it would calculate you would have a range on 346km.
 If your average consumption was 20kWh/100km it would calculate 432km.
+And if you are one that likes speed and had an average of 30kWh/100 km your calculated range would be 288km.

 But this is the best guess based on previous trips.
 If you change behavior on the next trip, the range calculated would be wrong.